Facebook Pixel Tracking Image

 What Happens to My SSI When I Turn 62?

 The earliest age at which you can receive retirement benefits is 62, but these are not full retirement benefits.
 SSI benefits will not convert to Social Security retirement benefits when a person reaches early retirement age if they aren’t eligible to receive retirement benefits.
-However, once you turn 65, additional options may open up, including becoming eligible for Medicare coverage while continuing to receive SSI if you meet the income and resource limits.
+However, once you turn 65, additional options may become available, such as becoming eligible for Medicare coverage while continuing to receive SSI if you still meet the income and resource limits set by the Social Security Administration (SSA).

 Will My SSI Change When I Turn 62 if I Qualify for Retirement Benefits?